dsccommunity/ConfigMgrCBDsc/README.md

 ### xSccmInstall

+**Note**

+If you installed SCCM on version 1906 or earlier, the registry key on the SCCM server won't change on upgrade and you won't need to change the version here if you are using apply and auto correct.

 - **[String] SetupExePath** _(Required)_: Specifies the path to the setup.exe for SCCM.
 - **[String] IniFile** _(Required)_: Specifies the path of the ini file, to include